DGUV Information 201-056

 Collective and individual protective measures

 The DGUV Information 201-056 distinguishes between collective and individual protective measures.
-Collective protective measures, such as scaffolding and safety railings, are intended to minimize the risk of a fall for multiple people at the same time.
-These measures generally take precedence, as they offer comprehensive protection and can be integrated into the planning process for workplaces.
+Collective protective measures, such as scaffolding and safety railings, are intended to minimize the risk of falls for multiple people at the same time.
+These measures generally take precedence, as they offer comprehensive protection and can be integrated into the workplace planning process from the outset.

 If collective protective measures are not sufficient or cannot be applied, individual protective measures must be used.
 These include fall arrest systems, lifelines and other PPE that are specially adapted to the hazards at the respective workplace.
 It is important that the PPE used is adapted to the respective requirements and correctly fastened.